absolutesight/gettext/README.md

 ### withGettext(translations, pluralForms, options)

-Higher-order function which is exported by default from `react-gettext` package.
+Higher-order function which is exported by default from `@absolutesight/react-gettext` package.
 It accepts two arguments and returns function to create higher-order component.

 - **translations**: a hash object or a function which returns hash object where keys are original messages and values are translated messages.
 - **pluralForms**: a string to calculate plural form (used by [Gettext PO](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html?id=l10n/pluralforms)) or a function which accepts a number and calculates a plural form number.
 Pay attentions that plural forms are zero-based what means to get 1st plural form it should return 0, to get 2nd - 1, and so on.